GLOBAL MARKETS-Bonds rise on weak data; gold in worst week since June

 Asked about the story, a White House spokeswoman said Obama had not made his decision about the Fed job.

-Gold was down 5.4 percent for the week, the worst since June, after heavy selling linked to the expectations of a Fed rollback and an easing of tensions over Syria.
-Gold was quoted at $1,308.74 an ounce, down 0.9 percent, and has now declined by about 21 percent this year after 12 consecutive annual gains.
+Gold was down 5.4 percent for the week, the worst since June, after heavy selling linked to expectations of the Fed rollback and an easing of tensions over Syria.
+Gold was quoted at $1,313.46 an ounce, down 0.5 percent, and has now declined by about 21 percent this year after 12 consecutive annual gains.

 "This is almost certainly the pricing in of the expectations of QE tapering," Mitsubishi analyst Jonathan Butler said.

 The dollar was up 0.1 percent against a basket of major currencies while 10-year U.S. Treasury yields fell to 2.8939 percent, up 3/32 in price.